simonecorsi/awesome/README.md

 *   [FrozenNode/Laravel-Administrator](https://github.com/FrozenNode/Laravel-Administrator) - An administrative interface package for Laravel

-*   [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer, easier configuration, and an improved folder structure
+*   [roots/bedrock](https://github.com/roots/bedrock) - WordPress boilerplate with Composer and Git, easier configuration, and an improved folder structure

 *   [vinkla/wordplate](https://github.com/vinkla/wordplate) - A boilerplate for WordPress, built with Composer and designed with sensible defaults.